-Project includes video installation, interactive online maps, 3D topographic maps created from the skins of animals killed on roadways and workshops open to the public.
+Project includes video installations, online maps, sculptural topographic maps, workshops and advocacy work.
 Collateral has been used to make real change in the region where Berry lives in the Bay Area, where she has helped local conservation efforts and raise awareness for the need for protection and better infrastructure for wildlife.

-This topo map shows the home territory and hard boundary of this young male coyote who chose to make his home here until a car on the 280 freeway killed him.
+This 3 dimensional topographic map shows the home territory and hard boundary of this young male coyote who chose to make his home here until a car on the 280 freeway killed him.
 This series raises awareness of the need for wildlife corridors, even in cities like San Francisco.